 Cash flow forecasts and analysis

 Most business owners understand that cash flow is essential for their business.
 Perfectly viable and even successful businesses can fail due to poor cash flow so understanding how it works on a practical level and the signs of cash flow problems in the future are as important as having the right product, service and staff.

-At Accounts & Legal we specialise in working with small and medium sized businesses, providing practical and cost effective advice and tools for better information.
+At Accounts & Legal we are specialist accountants for small business, providing practical and cost effective advice and tools for better information.

 Cash flow analysis, reports and forecasts are essential tools for a growing business to plan ahead, spot trends or risks and to be ahead of the game.